bit-broker/website/content/en/docs/getting-started/k8s-deployment.md

 ---
 title: "Full Kubernetes Deployment"
-linkTitle: "Kubernetes Deployment"
+linkTitle: "K8S Deployment"
-weight: 4
+weight: 2
 description: Deploying a full instances into your cloud using Kubernetes
 ---